bigchaindb/site/_src/_guides/tutorial-token-launch.md

 }
 ```

-Now, we have minted 10 000 tokens.
+Now, we have minted 10000 tokens.
 For that there is an extra parameter to the `makeOutput()` function.
 Pay attention to give the function a string instead of a plain number.
 With the `tokenCreator` keypair we indicate who the owner of the tokens will be.
-Once the transaction is accepted by BigchainDB we update the value of the tokens left in the possession of the creator.
+Once the transaction is accepted by BigchainDB we update the value of the tokens left in the possesion of the creator.
+Right now, all the tokens created are associated with the public key of the creator (`tokenCreater.publicKey`).

-Once the tokens are created we can start to spread it over our users.
+Once the tokens are created, we can now start distributing them to the owners.

 # Transfer tokens

+Tokens can be transferred to an unlimited number of participants.
+In our example, we are now going to make a transfer transaction to transfer 200 tokens to a new user called John.
+For that, we first need to create a new user and then do the transfer.
+The code below shows that.

 ```js
 const amountToSend = 200